Buyer Beware!!: GE Profile French Door/Bottom Freezer Refrigerator Review (model PFS22SISBSS)

 - The ice maker overflows and dumps ice to the back of the freezer and under the bin.

 - When you open the freezer door, the ice is pushed out all over your kitchen floor.
 There's nothing you can do to fix it.

 - The freezer compartment is misleading for space.
 It doesn't take much before you can't close the door.

 - The crisper drawer tracks can't barely handle any weight.

 - The water dispenser (ours is an inside version) is a two-handed evolution which makes it a bit more cumbersome.

 - When the clogged filter light comes on every three months, you’ll love the $35 price tag to change it.

 - The little plastic latch on the left hand door snapped.
 GE wants you to buy the entire door for $400 rather than replace the latch.
 You can't get one.

 - The main circuit board had a recall for defects.
-The recall ended 6 months before our serial number, but it has the same board.
-That’ll set you back another $440 and that’s only if you install it yourself like I did.
+The recall ended six months before our serial number, but it has the same board.
+That'll set you back another $440, only if you install it yourself like I did.

-I can go on and on but do I need too?
+I can go on and on, but do I need to?
 Go on the net and read the refrigerator reviews

 .
 This is one piece of crap.